 Romain Grosjean claims first IndyCar pole position at Indy Grand Prix six months after Bahrain GP F1 crash

-Former Formula 1 driver Romain Grosjean secured a remarkable first pole position of any kind for a decade by topping the Indy Grand Prix grid on Friday; feat comes just months after his miraculous escape following a fiery crash at the Bahrain GP in November 2020
+Ex-F1 driver Romain Grosjean secured a remarkable first pole position of any kind for a decade by topping the Indy GP grid; feat comes just months after his miraculous escape following a fiery crash at the Bahrain GP in November 2020; live coverage of race at 7pm on Saturday on Sky F1

-Romain Grosjean secured his first IndyCar pole position on Friday just six months after his horrifying crash at November's Formula 1 Bahrain Grand Prix.
+Romain Grosjean secured his first IndyCar pole position on Friday just six months after his horrifying crash at Formula 1's Bahrain Grand Prix.

 The 35-year-old topped the Indy Grand Prix grid after securing his first pole position of any kind for a decade following a blistering lap of 1:09.4396, to pip two-time IndyCar Series champion Josef Newgarden by more than a tenth of a second.